systay/systay.github.com/_posts/2011-11-06-cypher---a-view-from-a-recovering-sql-dba.md

     RETURN bar

-There is no join table here, but if one is necessary writing the pattern relationship like so: -[r]-> will introduce (the equivalent of) a join table named r.
-In reality this is a named relationship in Cypher, so we're saying "join foo to bar via r."
+There is no join table here, but if one is necessary writing the pattern relationship like so: -[foo_bar]-> will introduce (the equivalent of) a join table named foo_bar.
+In reality this is a named relationship in Cypher, so we're saying "join foo to bar via foo_bar."
 To illustrate this, consider this image, comparing the SQL modell and Neo4j/Cypher.

 ![Join](http://i.imgur.com/YkVFN.png "Join and patterns")